Fair Trade Clothing Commerce and Haute Hijab

 USE CASH: Try to pay in cash as often as you can.
 This ensures 100% of the money you pay goes to the local business as opposed to 4% going to the bank each time you use a credit card.
 Try to support local banks by moving your money.
 Check out www.moveyourmoneyproject.org for more information.

 SHOP LOCAL: Try to shop local whenever possible.
 This helps boost the economy of your surrounding community.
 Farmers markets are a wonderful way to begin and are popular across the country.
-Unfortunately, many smaller business are losing money due to larger corporations taking over.
+Unfortunately, many smaller businesses are losing money due to larger corporations taking over.

 RESEARCH: Before purchasing anything do your research to ensure the product you're buying is not costing any lives.
 A wonderful app you can download is, “Better World Shopper.”
 It gives a fair trade grade to over 1,000 companies including airlines, gas stations, grocery stores, and popular retail brands.